Wasserfall: Technical characteristics

 Wasserfall was essentially an anti-aircraft development of the V-2 rocket, sharing the same general layout and shaping.
 Since the missile had to fly only to the altitudes of the attacking bombers, and needed a far smaller warhead to destroy these, it could be much smaller than the V-2, about 1/4 the size.
 The Wasserfall design also included an additional set of stub wings located at the middle of the fuselage to provide extra manoeuvring capability.Steering during the launch phase was accomplished by four graphite vanes placed in the exhaust stream of the combustion chamber, as with the V-2, but once sufficient airspeed had been attained this was accomplished by four air rudders mounted on the rocket tail.
 Each rudder and graphite vane was mounted on a common shaft operated by a dedicated servo motor.

 Unlike the V-2, Wasserfall was designed to stand ready for periods of up to a month and fire on command, therefore the volatile liquid oxygen used in the V-2 was inappropriate.
-Dr. Walter Thiel, designed a new rocket motor, which used Visol (vinyl isobutyl ether) and SV-Stoff or red fuming nitric acid (RFNA), (94% nitric acid, 6% dinitrogen tetroxide).
+Dr. Walter Thiel designed a new rocket motor, which used Visol (vinyl isobutyl ether) and nitric acid.
 This hypergolic mixture was forced into the combustion chamber by pressurising the fuel tanks with nitrogen gas released from another tank.
 The pressurised nitrogen was released to the tanks by a pyrotechnically operated valve.
 When the tanks were up to pressure a series of burst diaphragms ruptured, allowing fuel and oxidant to flow to the combustion chamber.
 The oxidant flowed through the combustion chamber cooling jacket before flowing into the chamber itself.
 Motor burn time was 45 seconds and sufficient velocity was achieved to support a further 45 seconds of unpowered pursuit.^{:58} Wasserfall was to be launched from rocket bases (code-named Vesuvius) with water flood systems to dilute leaked hypergolic fuels in the event of a launch problem.

 Several guidance systems were in development but none were completed by the end of the war.
 The simplest (code name Burgund) used a manually operated optical target tracker and a separate manually operated optical missile tracker, each with its own operator.
 The missile tracker operator was provided with a joystick to send guidance commands to the missile using a modified version of the FuG 203/FuG 230 "Kehl-Straßburg" radio control system.